MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-protection-list-templates-csharp.md

 # Quickstart: List Templates (C#)

-This Quickstart shows you how to use the MIP SDK Protection API to list the protection templates available to the user.
+This Quickstart shows you how to use the MIP Protection SDK to list the protection templates available to the user.

 ## Prerequisites

 If you haven't already, be sure to complete the following prerequisites before continuing:

-- Complete [Quickstart: Client application initialization - Protection API (C#)](quick-protection-app-initialization-csharp.md) first, which builds a starter Visual Studio solution.
+- Complete [Quickstart: Client application initialization - Protection SDK (C#)](quick-protection-app-initialization-csharp.md) first, which builds a starter Visual Studio solution.
 This "List protection templates" Quickstart relies on the previous one, for proper creation of the starter solution.
 - Optionally: Review [RMS Templates](/azure/information-protection/configure-policy-templates) concepts.

 ## Add logic to list the protection templates

 Add logic to list protection templates available to a user, using the Protection engine object.

-1. Open the Visual Studio solution you created in the previous "Quickstart - Client application initialization - Protection API (C#)" article.
+1. Open the Visual Studio solution you created in the previous "Quickstart - Client application initialization - Protection SDK (C#)" article.

 2. Using **Solution Explorer**, open the .cs file in your project that contains the implementation of the `Main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.